smebad/Machine-Learning-Algorithms-From-Scratch/Principal Component Analysis - PCA/readme.md

 ---

-## File List

-* `pca.py`: Contains the PCA class implementation from scratch.
-* `train_test.py`: Loads the dataset, applies PCA, and visualizes the transformed data with a color bar.
-* `pca_analysis.png`: Output plot showing PCA results with a color bar for class distinction.

----

 This project solidified my understanding of PCA by writing every step myself, without relying on libraries like `scikit-learn`.
 It's a strong foundation for more advanced dimensionality reduction and unsupervised learning techniques.